 Prior to joining Gartner, Mr. Brisse served as Director of Research in the CTO office for Quantum and was a Senior Technology Strategist in the CTO office for Dell for nine years, focusing on storage innovations.
-He started his career as an operating system software engineer working on C2-level security implementations at Wang Labs.
+He started his career as an operating system software engineer working on C2-level security implementations at Wang Labs in the early 80's.

 Dell, Senior Storage Technology Strategist - Office of the CTO, 9 years